Phoenix Rideshare Accident Attorney

 An accident involving a rideshare vehicle can have devastating consequences.
 Individuals in the accident can suffer life-altering and catastrophic injuries, including fractured bones, head and brain injuries, injuries to the back and spine, whiplash, muscle tears, lacerations, burns, and internal injuries.
 In addition to physical injuries, trauma can cause significant distress, anguish, grief, and a loss of quality of life.

-If you suffered an injury in a rideshare accident, you might recover compensation.
+If you suffered an injury in a rideshare accident, you might recover compensation for damages, such as:

 - Medical expenses: Most successful rideshare accident claims result in compensation for victims’ past and future medical costs.
 As a result of your Uber or Lyft accident, you may have to pay ambulance fees, hospital visits, surgeries, medications, medical devices, live-in care, ongoing therapy, and rehabilitation costs.